-Kids love to play games and they can learn so much from them.
-They learn social skills and how to follow directions.
+Kids love playing fun games and they can learn so much from them.
+They learn social skills and how to follow directions, but the screaming indoors can drive you insane and ruin your hearing.
+I love using this behavior management technique while playing fun games.

 The wolves then either sing, “yes, we are coming” or “no, we’re not coming”.
 If they sing, “no we’re not coming”, the other students sing back, “why aren’t you coming?”.
 The wolves then sing back a reason.
 It might be, “we are brushing our teeth” or “we are cooking dinner”.
 If they say yes, then they both tag the students.
 When students are tagged, they go lay down in the wolf’s den.
 I also make the rule that if they run into the wolf’s den, they are automatically dead, to keep the kids who are dead safe.
 The game ends when all of the kids are “dead”.
 I like to remind the “dead” kids in my best “Disney pirate” voice that “Dead men tell no tales” because they can’t talk.